• ROENFR

 Art.
 19 - (1) The notifications provided in Article 18, approved by DGA and DJRUS will be submitted to the Executive Bureau through the vice-presidents of the Economic and Social Council.

-(2) The Executive Bureau, following the analysis of the received notifications, to the extent that it decides that they are well-founded, will approve them and will submit them to the CES plenary, in order to initiate the necessary steps for the elaboration of opinions and/or recommendations, or will reject them.
+(2) The Executive Bureau, following the analysis of the received notifications, to the extent that it decides that they are justified, will approve them and will submit them to the CES plenary, in order to initiate the necessary steps for the elaboration of points of view and/or recommendations, or will reject them.

-(3) To be submitted to the plenary, the notifications must aim at modifying certain factual situations, the emergence or modification of socio-economic events of national interest, which require measures to resolve them or the elaboration of new regulations in the targeted field.
+(3) To be submitted to the plenary, the notifications must aim at changing certain factual situations, the emergence or modification of national interest economic-social events, which require taking measures to resolve them or elaborating new regulations in the targeted field.

 (4) In the event of rejection of the notifications as unfounded, the Executive Bureau will inform the CES Plenary about the existence of the notification and the reasons for its rejection.